-Artichokes might look intimidating, but don’t be shy!
+Fresh artichokes might look intimidating, but don’t be shy!
 There are two easy ways to prepare them quickly!
 You can cook them perfectly in just 10 minutes (a bit longer if you don’t have an Instant Pot) and with little effort you’ll get to the heart of the delicious vegetable.
-Steamed artichokes are a great healthy snack or a side dish!
+Steam the artichokes for a great healthy snack or a side dish!

 When I was a kid my mom made steamed artichokes all the time for us to snack on.
 I thought every mom prepared artichokes as snacks, but as I got older I learned that most people are deathly afraid of them.
 Or at least deathly afraid of cooking and preparing them.
 I mean, they look a little bit scary!
 When you purchase artichokes at the store, you are almost guaranteed to get a comment from the folks at checkout.
 I’ve heard so many funny comments from people over the years.
 Here are some favorites: “What ARE these?!”
 “What do you DO with these?”
 “Are these any good?”
 “Is this cilantro?”
 “They’re so painful!”
 “I always wondered if anyone bought these things.”

 If you have never prepared an artichoke, let me convince you to try!
 With a few helpful little tricks, they are easy to prep and the small amount of effort that goes into making them suddenly disappears when you reach the gold.
 If you have ever eaten an artichoke, you know what “gold” I’m talking about.
 The delectable, savory, totally scrumptious artichoke heart that is buried beneath the grumpy-looking leaves and intimidating fuzzy center.
 You’ll be glad you have a simple instant pot recipe to make these delectable veggie treats.

 Look for artichokes that have intact leaves, tightly packed and not loose and falling off.
-Also, they should be green in color.
+Also, they should be green in color, healthy looking.
 If the leaves are falling off the vegetable or if they are blotchy, it is likely not fresh.
 Another tell is if they are heavy for their size, a dense artichoke is primed for picking.
 Their optimal season is from March through May.